The 3 steps of prevention

 - Keep yourself at bay – Make sure that under no circumstances is you the first (silly) to raise the tone or worse to touch a potential aggressor (whether you prevail or be defeated you may regret it for the rest of your life); if you are confused or angry, do not speak, remain silent and wait for those in front of you to get tired (obviously keeping the alert high, read Self-defense: aggression in front of a supermarket)

-It is not as difficult as it seems
+It is not as difficult as it may seem

 A note by Master Kongling – Many malicious instructors attempt to instill terror into their students for mere business purposes.
 It is unjust and incorrect.
 We must not be afraid of people, experiences and life: we must simply be aware of the fact that reality is neither a minefield nor a field of flowers.